Heavenly Helpers (Wings Optional)

-Between ISIS and senseless acts of violence, incurable illnesses and all those politicians in Washington, one might think our world is in desperate need of an army of angels.
-It sounds like we need a gossamer robed, halo toting, wing wearing troop of heavenly helpers who are full of mercy, kindness, and love.
+Between senseless acts of violence and incurable illnesses, one might think that our world is in desperate need of an army of angels.
+It sounds like we need a gossamer-robed, halo-toting, wing-wearing troop of heavenly helpers who are full of mercy, kindness, and love.
+Send them in!

 Perhaps we don't have to go that far.
 Angels already walk among us.
 They tiptoe in and out of our lives in plain clothes.
-They provide simple support at crucial moments and blend into the fabric of our everyday lives.
+They provide us with simple support at crucial moments while blending into the fabric of our everyday lives.

 Often unnoticed and undervalued, angels reliably do their jobs and frequently go far beyond.
-They're the teachers, firefighters, lunch ladies and janitors, EMTs, police officers (yes, they're still the good guys).
+They're the teachers, firefighters, lunch ladies and janitors, EMTs, nurses, and police officers.
 But they are also our parents, neighbors, co-workers, friends, lovers, siblings, and even strangers.

-Have you stopped to hug an angel today?
+Have you stopped to say "thank you" to an angel today?
 Or to consider how you might be an angel to someone else?

 1. "Angel" by Aerosmith